Last updated September 10th, 2023.

 In addition to being quite modern and open to foreigners, Malaysia also has incredibly low property taxes.
 You can generally expect to pay around one or two sen – which amounts to roughly $.002-$.004 – per square foot every year.

-Just putting that in perspective: it would take around 250 square feet of space to even amount to paying $1 in Malaysian property taxes.
+Just putting that in perspective: it would take around 250 square feet of space to even amount to paying $1 in Malaysian real estate taxes.

 You might also be liable to pay an additional “quit rent” tax, but that tax is only around RM100, or $25.